remifreiwald/RayPong/README.md

 # RayPong
-A simple Pong clone made with Raylib (www.raylib.com)
+A simple Pong clone made with Raylib (www.raylib.com) in Visual Studio

 Left player moves with W or S